simplex-chat/simplex-chat/README.md

 - Authentication of each command/message by SMP servers with automatically generated RSA key pairs.
 - TCP transport encryption using SMP transport protocol.

 RSA keys are not used as identity, they are randomly generated for each contact.
-2048 bit keys are used, it can be changed to 4096-bit in code via [rsaKeySize setting](https://github.com/simplex-chat/simplex-chat/blob/master/apps/dog-food/Main.hs).

 ## Installation